-- salary costs for any applicants (these must be provided by their organisation).
+- salary costs for any applicants or staff who are already funded by their organisation

 - costs for capital build or refurbishment.

 We don't fund overheads unless they're included on this page (for example research management and support costs).

 You must submit your application through the Wellcome Trust Grant Tracker (WTGT).Start your application

 Stages of application

 You must send your expression of interest to us as soon as possible and no later than 17:00 BST on Friday 6 September 2019.
 We'll contact you within two workings days of receiving your email.
 If suitable, we'll invite you to submit an application.

 Email firstname.lastname@example.org with the following details: